Arf9999/rtweetXtras/readme.md

 <a href="https://github.com/JustAnotherArchivist/snscrape" class="uri">https://github.com/JustAnotherArchivist/snscrape</a>
 for more information.

+`snscrape_get_timeline` is a function that uses Python snscrape library to pull a twitter user timeline, and rtweet to rehydrate it.
+Note:
+Currently, unlike `rtweet::get_timeline()`, no retweets are captured, and there is no API limitation of 3200 statuses as snscrape uses the web search facility of twitter.

 `check_shadowban` is a function to check whether an account has been temporarily suppressed from search or display results by Twitter.

+`check_shadowban_list` allows a list of twitter handles to be passed to `check_shadowban`